 At Easter and Christmas, Preparation to Year 2 students and their families attend services at St Michael’s Church at Vaucluse.
 Through prayer and song, students celebrate these important occasions.

-To help develop a sense of generosity in our Junior students, a variety of charities are supported through our fundraising efforts.
+To help develop a sense of generosity and compassion in our Junior students, a variety of charities are supported through our fundraising efforts.
 Mufti days and special fundraising days are held throughout the year.

 In August each year students in Preparation to Year 2 celebrate Book Week by hosting a number of activities.
 Students may donate books to the Library and dress up as a favourite book character.
 An author/illustrator is invited to talk to the students about his/her books.